-The Company is party to various lawsuits and administrative proceedings arising in the ordinary course of business.
-The Company evaluates such lawsuits and proceedings on a case-by-case basis, and its policy is to vigorously contest any such claims that it believes are without merit.
-The Company's management believes that the ultimate resolution of such pending matters will not have a material adverse affect the Company's business, financial position, results of operations or cash flows.
+The Company is party to one lawsuit and additional lawsuits may occur in the ordinary course of business.
+The Company evaluates such lawsuits and proceedings on a case-by-case basis, and its policy is to vigorously contest any claims that it believes are without merit.
+The Company's management believes that the ultimate resolution of the pending matter will not have a material adverse affect on the Company's business, financial position, results of operations or cash flows.